"

 Spatial Convenience I’m willing to drive a little bit, especially to an interesting location with strong reviews.
 Low I want the most convenient location on my route where I can get in and out quickly.
 High

-Timing of Availability I’m seeking an experience and am willing to spend some time to get it.
+Timing of Availability I’m seeking experience and am willing to invest some time to acquire it.
 Low I want the quickest purchase possible.
 High

-Quantity I would like a nicely sized portion that seems like good value for the money.
-Medium I don’t use eggs in bulk but need enough to feed my family.
+Quantity I want a portion that seems reasonably sized and offers good value for the money.
+Medium I don’t use eggs in bulk, but I need enough to feed my family.
 Medium

 Assortment and Variety I would like to have a nice selection of preparations, and I prefer organic farm-fresh eggs.
 High I just need a dozen eggs of any brand.
 Low

 Service I want a full-service experience from the wait staff and chef.
-High I want a quick, efficient check-out, but I don’t require help selecting.
+High I want a quick and efficient check-out, but I don’t require help with selection.
 Low

-Information I would like to have information about my options and to understand the opinions of others who have eaten at this restaurant.
+Information I would like to learn about my options and understand the opinions of others who have eaten at this restaurant.
 High I already know everything I need to make a purchase.
 Low

 For the farmer, these different scenarios can inform the distribution strategy.
 If the farmer is looking to command a higher price, then they may want to focus on a strategy of selling through restaurant suppliers or directly to restaurants as a retail channel.
-If the farmer is looking to sell a larger quantity of eggs, then they likely need to sell to a wholesaler who can get as many of their eggs as possible into the right supermarkets that are located in neighborhoods of many, many consumers seeking spatial convenience in the purchase process.
-Or, they might want to pursue both strategies but do this with an awareness that they are serving two different target buyers with very different needs.
+If the farmer is looking to sell a larger quantity of eggs, they likely need to sell to a wholesaler who can get as many of their eggs as possible into the right supermarkets located in neighbourhoods with many consumers seeking spatial convenience in the purchase process.
+Alternatively, they might want to pursue both strategies, but do so with an awareness that they are serving two distinct target audiences with very different needs.

 By understanding the service outputs of buyer segments, marketers can better match distribution options to buyer needs and provide the right trade-offs to each buyer.